solandrust/solfate-site/content/articles/setup-solana-on-linux.md

 ## What's next?

-Now that you have all the required Solana developer tooling installed on you local environment, you are ready to start creating your first Solana programs!
+Now that you have all the required Solana developer tooling installed on your local environment, you are ready to start creating your first Solana programs!

 [Introduction to the Solana CLI](./intro-to-solana-cli) - learn more about the important commands and how to navigate the Solana CLI